-A representative sample of the near-surface soils was submitted to a subcontracted analytical laboratory for determination of soluble sulfate content.
+Representative samples of the near-surface soils were submitted to a subcontracted analytical laboratory for determination of soluble sulfate content.
 Soluble sulfates are naturally present in soils, and if the concentration is high enough, can result in degradation of concrete which comes into contact with these soils.
 The results of the soluble sulfate testing are presented below, and are discussed further in a subsequent section of this report.